1. Introduction: USA Visitor Visa B1/B2 Overview

-Tips to Maximize Your USA Visitor Visa B1 B2 Success Chances
+Tips to Maximize USA Visitor Visa B1 B2 Success Chances

-- Provide a detailed itinerary: Offer a clear travel plan that outlines your intended activities, accommodations, and contacts in the U.S.
+Provide a Detailed Itinerary: Offer a clear plan outlining intended activities and accommodations in the U.S.

-- Practice for the interview: Familiarize yourself with common interview questions and practice answering them confidently.
+Practice for the Interview: Be familiar with common interview questions and answer them confidently.

 Understanding US B1 and B2 Visa: Key Differences and Applications